smarttransit-ai/transit-gym/README.md

 Also, the simulator is an automation of manual steps.
 If you are looking for **manual steps** to create the simulation environment, please refer to [Manual Files](manual_files)

-### Step 1.
-Install package

-In the directory src, create a python venv (or use install for all environments).
-Use the command "***pip install .***" to install the package into your environment.
-Note the version of python on your machine should be greater than 3.6 for dependencies to work.

-### Step 2.
-Install SUMO

-If you have not already done so, go to "https://sumo.dlr.de/docs/Installing/index.html" to install SUMO on your machine.
-Please install the latest version instead of the regular distribution.

-### Step 3.
-Prepare files

-Prepare the required files in a same file structure as shown in the files folder.
-The required files in the apporipriate folders are:

-* /network/ - The network files.
-* /taz/ - The taz.xml for transportation demand.
-* /bus-stop/ - Configured bus stop excel file.
-Format should be same as example.
-* /gtfs/ - Apporpriate GTFS files.
-* /gui/ - gui.view.xml for sumo config.
-* /travel-demand/ -.od file for transportation demand.
-* /vehicle-types/ - Apporpriate excel file for vehicle stats.
-* /routes/ - Routes to be included in the simulation if needed.
-(Optional)

-### Step 4.
-Start Simulation

-As shown in [driver.py](examples/driver.py), you can now use the package it to interpret your transsim program.
-Use run() to start the simulation.
-The result will be available in the running directory after it completes.

-### Environment
-SUMO 1.8.0

-Python 3.7

 # Acknowledgement